charlesveasey/vDome/README.md

 vDome is designed to calibrate mulitple projectors on a hemispherical dome surface and display a domemaster formatted video, image, or interactive application. vDome is generally used in two ways: 1) as a media player and 2) as a background process that listens to software/hardware input streams.

 As a media player vDome utilizes native os media libraries and accepts most common file formats and codecs of the operating system.
 In general:
-  - Mac OSX: QuickTime / AV Foundation / HAP
+  - Mac OS X: QuickTime / AV Foundation / HAP
   - Win 7/8: DirectShow / Windows Media Foundation / QuickTime
   - Linux: GStreamer